saibotsivad/ragu/README.md

 ## Processing Flow

-Understanding how Ragu works will help you see how it might differ from the may other similar softwares.
+Understanding how Ragu works will help you see how it might differ from similar software.

 ### 1. Scan